 Financial Condition / Capital Resources

-During the 2018 period the Company recorded a net loss of $3,274,428 and, as at July 31, 2018, the Company had an accumulated deficit of $25,942,467 and working capital of $1,369,748.
-The Company is maintaining its Woxna Graphite Mine on a “production-ready” basis to minimize costs.
-The Company currently has no significant budget allocated for the Norra Kärr Project.
-Although the Company has sufficient funding to meet anticipated levels of corporate administration and overheads for the ensuing twelve months, it anticipates that it will need additional capital to maintain current levels of research and development, recommence operations at the Woxna Graphite Mine and/or upgrade the plant to produce value added production.
+During the nine months ended July 31, 2021, the Company recorded a net loss of $655,793 and, as at July 31, 2021 the Company had an accumulated deficit of $40,549,345 and working capital of $2,803,903.
+The Company is maintaining its Woxna Graphite Mine on a “production-ready” basis to minimize costs and is conducting ongoing research and development to produce higher specialty products.
+The Company anticipates that it has sufficient funding to meet anticipated levels of corporate administration and overheads for the ensuing twelve months however, it will need additional capital to provide working capital and recommence operations at the Woxna Graphite Mine and/or modernize the plant to produce value added production, to fund future development of the Norra Karr Property and complete the tendering process and, if successful, exploration activities in Romania.
 There is no assurance such additional capital will be available to the Company on acceptable terms or at all.
 In the longer term the recoverability of the carrying value of the Company’s long-lived assets is dependent upon the Company’s ability to preserve its interest in the underlying mineral property interests, the discovery of economically recoverable reserves, the achievement of profitable operations and the ability of the Company to obtain financing to support its ongoing exploration programs and mining operations.
-Whether the Company can generate positive cash flow and, ultimately, achieve profitability is uncertain.
-These uncertainties may cast significant doubt upon the Company’s ability to continue as a going concern.
+See also “COVID-19”.

 On behalf of the Board of Directors,